FGieb/WeatherBot/README.md

 - OpenAI GPT-4 API

 ### Scraping
-- HTML scraping of YR.no and Meteoblue using BeautifulSoup
+- HTML scraping of YR.no, Meteoblue, Météo France, and Météo Belgique using BeautifulSoup
-- Limited by rate-limiting and content availability — gracefully handled
+- Rate-limiting and errors are gracefully handled

 ### Output Storage
 - All outputs saved to `docs/` folder